seppwc/Blog-Posts/How_to_answer_fizzbuzz_with_one_line_of_code.md

 for every item in our array (of values 0 - N), increment i by one (this is so we start from 1 instead of zero) and evaluate the expression `(i + 1) % 3`
 ___

 ### modulo crash course! go!

-`%` or modulo operator returns the remainder of the first value when divided by the second value so a brief look
+`%` or the modulo operator returns the remainder of the first value when divided by the second value so a brief look

 ```javascript